Building for macOS

 First, build the required third-party libraries as described above (targets should be available as static libraries as debug and/or release builds).

-Option A: Using CMake Presets (Recommended)
+Option A: Using the Build Script (Recommended)

 cd /path/to/ocean